What is Paul Pogba's net worth and how much does the Man Utd star earn?

-Even with his his larger-than-life personality, his incredible social media draw and, of course, his talents on the field, the 25-year-old is one of the most marketable players on the planet.
+With his his larger-than-life personality, his incredible social media draw and, of course, his talents on the field, Pogba is one of the most marketable players on the planet.

 It follows, therefore, that the Manchester United and World Cup winner ace commands a formidable wage - but just how does it stack up?